redarqas/crypto-crafter/README.md

 ##### Chain gates implementation

 Depends on the chain core domain, and implements the needed gates.
-As an example solana gate is implemented solana-web3 js lib.
+As an example Solana gate is implemented using solana-web3 js lib.

 ##### Chain boundaries implementation

-Depends on the chain core domain, and implements the needed boudaries As an example solana boundary is implemented and provided as an API controler.
+Depends on the chain core domain, and implements the needed boundaries As an example Solana boundary is implemented and provided as an API controller.

 ##### Main http